How to Read a Hospital Monitor and Interpret Key Parameters

 Understanding Vital Signs

-The table below outlines the most common vital signs and waveforms:
+The table below outlines the most common vital signs and waveforms

 Vital Sign/Waveform Description Normal Range